emilypx/appfair.github.io/index.md

 # The App Fair For Developers

 App Fair apps are written in Swift and utilize a native SwiftUI user interface.
-Apps target the latest OS versions and utilize Swift 5.5, thus unlocking the full potential of Swift's async/await concurrency features and its actor model.
+Apps use Swift 5.5, thereby unlocking the full power of Swift's async/await concurrency features and its actor model.

 The distribution process for App Fair apps is completely automated, instantaneous, and free.
 Provided you have a free GitHubAccount, no additional registration, sign-up, or approval is required in order to start developing and distributing apps for the App Fair.